1966 anti-cow slaughter riot: All Party Campaign

-Mob Attack and Police firing
+Police firing on Peaceful Protesters

 On the morning of 7 November, a few hundred thousand people, predominantly from the Bharatiya Jan Sangh, Hindu Mahasabha, and Arya Samaj, had assembled from far-off places at an open space near the Parliamentary Complex.
-A vast majority of them were ash-smeared, trident-wielding, mostly Aghori Sadhus.
+A vast majority of them were ash-smeared Aghori Sadhus.
 Christophe Jaffrelot noted it as the most popular mass movement since independence.

 Proceedings started around noon, and the environment was reportedly 'relaxed, almost festive' per a report by The New York Times, with the virtues of cows being extolled; the first speaker was Swami Karpatri.
-Soon afterwards, Swami Rameshwaranand, a Lok Sabha legislator of Jan Sangh, from Karnal, Punjab who had earlier been expelled from the house for 10 days for a continual failure to abide by parliamentary decorum whilst urging for a ban on cow slaughter, rose to the podium.
-He leveraged his expulsion, asking the mob "to teach a lesson" by forcing the Parliament to close down, while other hard-line leaders served as accompanying provocateurs.
-Jana Sangh leader Atal Bihari Vajpayee appealed to the Swami to withdraw his call and urged the demonstrators to maintain peace, but was not heeded.
+Soon afterwards, Swami Rameshwaranand, a Lok Sabha legislator of Jan Sangh, from Karnal, Punjab who had earlier been expelled from the house for 10 days, by a majority INC vote, for a continual failure to abide by parliamentary decorum whilst urging for a ban on cow slaughter, rose to the podium.
+He leveraged his expulsion, asking the protesters "to teach a lesson" by forcing the Parliament to close down, while other hard-line leaders served as accompanying him.
+Jana Sangh leader Atal Bihari Vajpayee appealed to the Swami to withdraw his call and urged the demonstrators to maintain peace.

-Thus invited, the mob went on a rampage, crying "Swami Rameshwaranand ki jai", and breached the barricades; the police responded with tear gas and cane clubs, but their resistance proved futile.
-As waves of demonstrators armed with tridents attacked the police and pelted them with stones, a policeman was stoned to death.
-Police were slow to respond, but at around 1:30 pm, they engaged in rifle fire and mounted a charge with lead-tipped clubs.
-While the charge was successful in dispersing the immediate mob, it caused fatal injuries, and having failed to succeed in breaching the Parliament gates, the mob merely scattered to attack other less-protected areas of Delhi.
-Houses of prominent legislators from the ruling party (Indian National Congress), including that of K. Kamaraj, were broken into.
+Thus the protestors hailed Swami Rameshwaranand ji by slogans of "Swami Rameshwaranand ki jai", and breached the barricades; the police responded at around 1:30 pm, as they engaged in rifle fire and mounted a charge with lead-tipped clubs.
+While the charge was successful in dispersing the immediate protesters, it caused fatal injuries.
+The total number of injuries reported by the Delhi police and the ruling government at the time is highly debated.
+As a retaliation to the cruel rifle firing on peaceful protesters, houses of prominent legislators from the ruling party (Indian National Congress), including that of K. Kamaraj, were broken into.
 Passengers were forced out of vehicles before being set on fire, high-profile government buildings were ransacked, and random arson was indulged in.